TheDahv/dahvsite/src/posts/thinking-about-your-next-job.md

 coffee or beer.
 I'd like to be able to help people I haven't met yet, so let's cover who I think this is for:

-- graduates or new entrants to the workforce
+- Graduates or new entrants to the workforce
   - knowing what to expect out of a job takes time
   - knowing what kind of career to build is hard without firm introspection to understand values, goals, and dislikes
-- those pursuing transitions to new careers or industries
+- Those pursuing transitions to new careers or industries
   - previous knowledge doesn't always transfer
   - knowing personal values is relevant anywhere
-- veterans in an industry growing bored and looking for new challenges
+- Experienced professionals in an industry growing bored and looking for new challenges
   - a string of short-term roles on a résumé can raise questions among hiring managers
   - find a job that will interest you and keep you growing
-- hiring managers
+- Hiring managers
   - I write primarily from the perspective of a job seeker, but I also have experience as a hiring manager and team builder
   - I don't want to invite someone to a role I know they won't enjoy